elopio/docs/source/includes/_tests.md

 `$ yarn lint`

 <aside class="notice">All pull requests made to the Augur project must be properly linted first and any new functionality added must include tests or updated tests.
-The Augur Team will not accept a pull request that doesn't include updated tests or breaks the linting standards we have for the Augur codebase.</aside>
+The Augur team will not accept a pull request that doesn't include updated tests or breaks the linting standards we have for the Augur codebase.</aside>

-Running Tests In Augur.js
+Running Tests In augur.js
 -------------------------
 [augur.js](https://github.com/AugurProject/augur.js) includes both Unit tests and integration tests that can be run with `npm` or `yarn`.
-In order to run tests, makes sure you have installed the dependencies for Augur.js first by using the following command:
+In order to run tests, makes sure you have installed the dependencies for augur.js first by using the following command:

 `$ npm install`